Eye tracking devices - different approaches to eye tracking technology

 Limitations:

-It can be hard to track gaze interaction when the object being observed, such as a mobile device or document, is not fixed relative to the camera.
+A. Working area: It can be hard to track gaze interaction when the object being observed, such as a mobile device or document, is not fixed relative to the camera.

 B. Head-Movement: Moving significantly closer or further from the screen requires the system to adjust the calibration and account for changes in focus, which can lead to increased errors.

-C. Be careful not to have more than one participant visible to the camera
+C. Be careful not to have more than one participant visible to the camera.

 D. Sunlight: Remote systems can be sensitive to infrared sources like sunlight, that can affect eye tracking process, especially if the sun reflects into the participant's eyes (e.g., facing a sunny window).